user18130814200115-2/groffscripts/README.md

 #### .NEW_CHAPTER
-Starts a new chapter with a similar style to mom's `DOCTYPE CHAPTER`, but using regular headings instead for more fine-tuned controll.
+Starts a new chapter with a similar style to mom's `DOCTYPE CHAPTER`, but using regular headings instead for more fine-tuned control.
-The chapters are automaticaly numbered and can be manually modified by writing to the `chapter` register.
+The chapters are automatically numbered and can be manually modified by writing to the `chapter` register.
-`NEW_CHAPTER` accepts an argument to name the cahpter in addition to it's number.
+`NEW_CHAPTER` accepts an argument to name the chapter in addition to it's number.

 #### .NEW_NAMED
-Same as `NEW_CAHPER` but without the `Chapter X` string, usefull for prologues, epilogues and alike.
+Same as `NEW_CAHPER` but without the `Chapter X` string, useful for prologues, epilogues and alike.
 `NEW_NAMED` of course accepts an argument to give the name.

 #### .COVERPAGE
-Turns mom's DOCCOVER into a coverpage and delays pagination.
+Turns mom's DOCCOVER into a cover page and delays pagination.

 #### .DEDICATION
-Generates a largely emptp, unnumbered page with a block of text in the centere.
+Generates a largely empty, unnumbered page with a block of text in the centre.

 #### .BOLD/.ITALIC
-Prints $1 as bold/italic and follows with $2 imidiately.
+Prints $1 as bold/italic and follows with $2 immediately in roman font.

 #### .REFER
-Loads my default dettings for the REFER preprocessor including sorting, brackets and the database file.
+Loads my default settings for the REFER preprocessor including sorting, brackets and the database file.
 This macro is capped by `.MARKUP ESSAY`

 #### .REFERENCES
 Adds a bibliography page where references are printed out.
 A title may be given as an argument, the default of 'References' is taken otherwise.

-#### .FOLLOW [depricated]
+#### .FOLLOW [deprecated]
 Moves the cursor back the width of a space in `PT_SIZE 12`.
 Used previously to append periods and commas after .BOLD and .ITALIC.

-#### .REFERENCE_STYLE [depricated]
+#### .REFERENCE_STYLE [deprecated]
-Loads a plugin simmilarly to .PLUGIN, but only for the chicago.tmac refer macro.
+Loads a plugin similarly to .PLUGIN, but only for the chicago.tmac refer macro.

 ### me [depricated]